How to plug into the social network and convert like never before

 Even the hardest hitters in the social media marketing world don’t always nail it on the first try.
 Sometimes, you’ve got to test the waters to see if your following is more into option A or option B.

 Spend some time crunching the data.
 Take a good, hard look at your posts by the numbers, and analyze the cold, hard facts.
 Determine what sort of content is performing the best, and when it’s performing.
 Draft two possible content strategies that maximize the number of eyeballs that will land on your page.
 Schedule content to coincide with internet rush hour, and let the games begin.
 Many platforms will allow you to split test ads out of the box – Facebook and Instagram will both run two versions of your ad concurrently, thereby determining which is the most effective ad.

 Like ice cream and showers, things often should be either hot or cold – certainly not both.
 The same goes for your brand.
 When curating the online experience you want your users to have, consideration should be afforded to the consistent presentation of small details.
 Are you using typefaces consistently?
 Does your color scheme wax and wane like an iguana trying to camouflage against a Where’s Waldo book?

 Your audience shouldn’t wonder who is offering them the content on their screen – just like you can identify a person you know by sight, your audience should be able to recognize your brand at a glance.
-Elements such as tone in your writing, the style of imagery, and usage of color pallet are all components that will make up your brand’s visage.
+Elements such as tone in your writing, the style of imagery, and the usage of the color pallet are all components that will make up your brand’s visage.

 The Age of the Influencer is Upon Us